Skip to content

 Composition patterns appear throughout.
 They use the format Kids YoungAdults Adults OldAdults, where each slot is either an exact count (2) or a flexible bound (>=2, >=0).
 Examples:

-• ">=2 >=0 2 0" — 2 + kids, any young adults, exactly 2 adults, no elderly (a classic two-adult family).
+• ">=2 >=0 2 0" means 2 or more kids, any young adults, exactly 2 adults and no elderly, the classic two-adult family.

-• "0 0 0 2" — 2 elderly, nothing else (an elderly couple).
+• "0 0 0 2" means 2 elderly and nothing else, an elderly couple.

-• "0 >=0 >=0 >=0" — flexible adult-only household used as a catch-all.
+• "0 >=0 >=0 >=0" is the flexible adult-only household used as a catch-all.

-5.2.1 households_config.yaml — categories + global rules
+5.2.1 households_config.yaml holds categories and global rules

 Defaults shipped with the project: